inesh-2384/T1-26-27-EX-5-AWS-LOAD-BALANCER/README.md

 Open EC2 → Instances and verify that more than two Lab Instance instances are running.

-### Output

-Paste the screenshot showing the CloudWatch alarm in In alarm state.

-Paste the screenshot showing additional Lab Instance EC2 instances.

 ### Step 8: Terminate Web Server 1

 Select Web Server 1.